(Esophageal Band Ligation)

 Reasons for Procedure

-This procedure is done to treat esophageal varices (enlarged veins).
+This procedure is done to prevent or treat bleeding from esophageal varices (enlarged veins).
 If left untreated, varices could rupture and bleed severely.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: